cdktf/cdktf-provider-datadog/docs/integrationGcp.java.md

 Limit the GCE instances that are pulled into Datadog by using tags.

 Only hosts that match one of the defined tags are imported into Datadog.
+Defaults to `""`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.37.0/docs/resources/integration_gcp#host_filters IntegrationGcp#host_filters}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.38.0/docs/resources/integration_gcp#host_filters IntegrationGcp#host_filters}

 ---

+##### `isSecurityCommandCenterEnabled`<sup>Optional</sup> <a name="isSecurityCommandCenterEnabled" id="@cdktf/provider-datadog.integrationGcp.IntegrationGcp.Initializer.parameter.isSecurityCommandCenterEnabled"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+When enabled, Datadog will attempt to collect Security Command Center Findings.

+Note: This requires additional permissions on the service account.
+Defaults to `false`.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.38.0/docs/resources/integration_gcp#is_security_command_center_enabled IntegrationGcp#is_security_command_center_enabled}

+---

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-datadog.integrationGcp.IntegrationGcp.Initializer.parameter.id"></a>
+##### `resourceCollectionEnabled`<sup>Optional</sup> <a name="resourceCollectionEnabled" id="@cdktf/provider-datadog.integrationGcp.IntegrationGcp.Initializer.parameter.resourceCollectionEnabled"></a>

-- *Type:* java.lang.String
+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+When enabled, Datadog scans for all resources in your GCP environment.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.37.0/docs/resources/integration_gcp#id IntegrationGcp#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.38.0/docs/resources/integration_gcp#resource_collection_enabled IntegrationGcp#resource_collection_enabled}

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---